iograft/iograft-maya/README.md

 The main components of the Maya Subcore are:
 - Calls `maya.standalone.initialize()` to initialize the Maya environment prior to listening for node processing requests,
 - Calls `maya.standalone.uninitialize()` prior to exiting, and
-- Adds a custom node executor function so all nodes are processed in the main thread.
-See "Threading in Maya" below for more details.
+- Uses the `iograft.MainThreadSubcore` class to ensure that all nodes are executed in the main thread.

 ## iograft Plugin for Maya